slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

-updated_by | string | The ID of the user who last updated the collection request collection | long integer or null | The ID of the collection that fulfilled the collection request, if any success_message | string or null | The confirmation message delivered to the customer upon successful completion of this payment request instructions | string or null | Any custom instructions that were delivered to the customer send_instructions | boolean | Whether or not Beyonic will attempt to send instructions to the user send_instructions | boolean | Whether or not Beyonic will attempt to send instructions to the user expiry_date | string or null | Specifies the date and time when this collection request will be marked as expired.
-Defaults to "24 hours" Examples of valid values for this field include strings such as "tomorrow", "24 hours", "2 minutes", or %d/%m/%Y format e.g 24/05/2019 or %d/%m/%Y %H:%M:%S format e.g 24/05/2019 13:24:12
+updated_by | string | The ID of the user who last updated the collection request collection | long integer or null | The ID of the collection that fulfilled the collection request, if any success_message | string or null | The confirmation message delivered to the customer upon successful completion of this payment request send_instructions | boolean | *New in V2.* Defaults to False (but you probably want to set this to True).
+Indicates whether we should send payment instructions to the subscriber via SMS.
+Note that this field defaults to False, so if you want the collection request to actually notify the customer (with a USSD popup and an SMS), you must set this field to True.
+Omitting the field will prevent collection requests from being sent out to the customer. instructions | string or null | *New in V2.* Allows overriding of the default instructions sent to the subscriber.
+If omitted, default network-specific instructions will be sent to the subscriber via SMS.
+If you want to skip sending ANY sms instructions and turn off even the default instructions, set this parameter to "skip" (instructions = "skip") expiry_date | string or null | Defaults to "24 hours".
+Specifies the date and time when this collection request will be marked as expired.
+Examples of valid values for this field include strings such as "tomorrow", "24 hours", "2 minutes", or %d/%m/%Y format e.g 24/05/2019 or %d/%m/%Y %H:%M:%S format e.g 24/05/2019 13:24:12

 ## Creating a new Collection Request